 Round 1 - Security

-In boxing, the defensive techniques are just as important as the attacking techniques and in the world of business, protecting your data is an indispensible defense.
+In boxing, the defensive techniques are just as important as the attacking techniques and in the world of business, protecting your data is an indispensable defense.

 The SFTP protocol ensures that all data and communication between the client and the server are encrypted over the wire - a benefit provided by both fully managed services and a DIY.